How To Make A Website For Beginners In 2018, Step By Step!

 Once you check out, that’s it, you now have your web space and website name!
 Easy right?
 Don’t check your domain name yet though, as you haven’t put a site up there.
 So let’s get that side of things sorted.

-Note: If you go on to buy hosting through my Justhost link, I get a small commission from it.
-This doesn’t affect the price you pay, nor does is it the reason I recommend this hosting company.
-I recommend it because I use them regularly, and they’re the best hosting company I’ve come across and offer good prices.
-Give them a try.
+* Disclosure: If you go on to buy hosting through my Justhost link, I get a commission from it.
+This doesn’t affect the price you pay, nor is it the reason I recommend this hosting company.
+I recommend it because I use them to host many of my websites, and they’re the best value hosting company for new websites. 🙂

-Step Two: Creating Your Website With A Free Website Builder
+Step 2: Creating Your Website With A Free Website Builder

 Step two involves adding a website building to your newly acquired web space.
 This is what does all the heavy lifting for you, and makes setting up your own website really easy to do.